 If one or both of you live abroad

-- Please only book an appointment at our office if the address you are staying in is in Islington or the City of London.
+- Please only book an appointment at our office if the address where you are staying is in Islington or the City of London.
 The City of London means the Square Mile and not London as an entire city, please view a map to check.

-- It is your choice to remain in the UK after you’ve given notice until your ceremony, or whether you prefer to leave the UK to return later in the year for the ceremony itself.
+- It is your choice to remain in the UK after you’ve given notice until your ceremony or leave the UK to return later in the year for the ceremony itself.